-Modern Snowblowers are mostly fitted with four-stroke engines and they do not use mixed gas.
-However, some older snow blowers may be fitted with two-cycle engines that do require mixed gas.
+Modern Snowblowers are mostly fitted with four-stroke engines and do not use mixed gas.
+However, some older snow blowers may be fitted with two-stroke engines that do require mixed gas.

 In this post, you’ll learn why most modern snowblowers don’t use mixed gas.
 You’ll also learn how to quickly identify if your snowblower is a two or four-cycle engine.